 The Korea Pathfinder Lunar Orbiter (KPLO), officially named Danuri, is the Korea Aerospace Research Institute's (KARI) first exploratory space mission outside of Earth's orbit.

-The spacecraft is expected to reach the moon in mid-December.
-It will then orbit our rocky companion for about a year, taking measurements of the lunar surface and identifying potential landing sites for future missions, according to NASA (opens in new tab).
+The spacecraft arrived in lunar orbit in mid-December 2022, after more than a four-month journey.
+It will orbit our rocky companion for about a year, taking measurements of the lunar surface and identifying potential landing sites for future missions, according to NASA (opens in new tab).
 Data collected from Danuri will also help support the planning of NASA's Artemis program.

 Launch vehicle: Falcon 9